Doug Lawrence (jazz musician)

 Doug Lawrence (born October 11, 1956) is an American jazz tenor saxophonist from Lake Charles, Louisiana.

 Early life

-Lawrence was born into a musical family in Lake Charles, Louisiana, and raised in Albuquerque, New Mexico.
-His father and two brothers were professional musicians and both of his sisters also played.
-His mother was a dancer.
-Lawrence studied music at the University of New Mexico and was a member of the Jazz Knights, a jazz ensemble of the West Point Band.
+Lawrence, the youngest of six children, was born into a musical family in Lake Charles, Louisiana, and raised in Albuquerque, New Mexico.
+His father and two of his older three brothers were professional musicians who worked and recorded with Jack Teagarden, Elvis Presley, Ike and Tina Turner, Edgar Winter, The Righteous Brothers, Louis Bellson and others, and both of his sisters played musical instruments.
+His mother was a dancer and played piano.
+Lawrence graduated high school from Highland High School (Albuquerque, New Mexico) and studied music at North Texas State University, the University of New Mexico and was a member of the Jazz Knights, a jazz ensemble of the West Point Band.